 After grinding, blow the grooved slot clean to remove any residue and loose material before the installation of the pavement marking.
 When wet-grinding, immediately pressure wash the grooved slot to remove residue.

 b.
 Grooves for Preformed Patterned Pavement Marking Film.

-If specified in the plans, groove a recess into the pavement surface for each stripe that meets the tolerances specified in Table 762-01.
+Recess pavement marking film into the pavement based on the groove tolerances specified in Table 762-01.